Everything seems to be made out of bamboo today: flooring, worktops, chopping boards, utensils, ‘phones, clothes, nappies and wipes.

-Bamboo is a renewable resource: when it is harvested, it continues to grow new shoots from its amazing root system.
+Is it sustainably farmed and harvested? - Bamboo is a renewable resource: when it is harvested, it continues to grow new shoots from its amazing root system.
 As the roots continue to grow they maintain the nutrients in the soil and prevent erosion.
-No additional planting or cultivation is required and chemicals, pesticides or fertilisers are not necessary for it to grow and thrive.
+No additional planting or cultivation is required.
+No chemicals, pesticides or fertilisers are necessary for it to grow and thrive.
 Its own fallen leaves are reabsorbed into the soil providing all the necessary nutrients it needs.
-Every part of the plant is used in one way or another with zero waste.

 What are the other benefits of Bamboo?

-We have taken all these amazing benefits of bamboo and used it to create an award winning super soft, naturally antibacterial, breathable, absorbent eco-friendly nappies and wipes.
-Find out more about Bamaboo nappies and Bamaboo wipes.
+We have taken all these amazing benefits of bamboo and used it to create award winning super soft, naturally antibacterial, breathable, absorbent eco-friendly nappies and wipes.